mikeerickson/gitflow/NOTES.md

 #### Create git project

-1. From website, create new projects
+1. From website, create new project

 2. Add initial files to establlish working directory